gaganchandan/StockPick/README.md

 Features:

+1. Provides trade recommendations based on included strategies.

+2. Enables viewing of price charts for selected stocks.

+3. Easily extensible.
+Simply create and add your strategies to the `strategies` folder and the rest will be taken care of automatically.

+4. Uses latest data gathered using `nsepy`.
+Including new stocks is as easy as adding their names to `config.py`.

+5. Effortless and customizable backtesting using `backtrader`.

+Components:

 1. `backtest.py`: A command line tool to run backtests quickly and easily.
-Found under the `backtests` directory.
+It is found under the `backtests` directory.
+For usage information, run `python3 backtest.py -h`.

 2. `stockpick.py`: Dashboard used for viewing recommended trades and price charts.
-Found under the `stockpick` directory.
+It is found under the `stockpick` directory.

 Developed by: